A Controversial Super Bowl 55

 Antonio Hamilton’s Offside Penalty

 The last penalty we are going to discuss is the offsides penalty called on Antonio Hamilton.
 It was fourth down and Tampa Bay kicked a field goal, which was good.
-After the play, referees called Antonio Brown on the Chiefs offsides, giving the Buccaneers the first down.
+After the play, referees called Antonio Hamilton on the Chiefs offsides, giving the Buccaneers the first down.
 This led to a touchdown pass thrown by Brady to Rob Gronkowski.
 This is another one of those ticky-tacky, let’s give Tom another chance type of penalty.
 Football is the type of sport where if you really looked closely every play, you could without a doubt find a penalty.
 It is the referees job to make calls on plays that affect the game, or put one’s safety at risk.
 Calling every little thing ruins the game, and it is suspicious when it is only called against one team.

 In conclusion, we will leave it up to the reader to decide if this years’ Super Bowl was rigged or not.
 You have the facts needed to formulate your own opinion.
 Regardless of all the controversy, both teams played a good game, and as fans we look forward to next year and the surprises the season holds.